How to Recover Data From A Dead Hard Drive? | Get Data off a Dead Hard Drive

 Before proceeding, please make sure you have the following:

-• Download and install the Remo Recover tool on a working computer.
+1. Download and install the Remo Recover tool on a working computer.

-Note: As mentioned above download this tool to a different working computer.
+Note: As mentioned above, download this tool to a different working computer.

-• Select the dead hard disk and click on the Scan button.
+3. Select the dead hard disk and click on the Scan button.

-Note: If you are unable to find the drive, click on the Can’t Find Drive? option.
+4. Note: If you are unable to find the drive, click on the Can’t Find Drive? option.
 This useful feature will thoroughly scan the system to identify the undetected hard drives.

 Methods to Repair a Dead Hard Drive

-Following are the tried and tested methods that are proven to fix any dead or failing hard drives.
+The following are the tried and tested methods that are proven to fix any dead or failing hard drives.

 Method 1: Fix Damaged Windows Files To Revive A Dead Hard Drive

 If any of your Windows files are corrupted or missing your system might not function properly.
 You can employ the System File Checker (SFC) tool in such circumstances.
 The SFC utility is another tool that comes with Windows, similar to CheckDisk.
-However, it can search for missing or damaged Windows system files and restore them rather than repairing file system-related problems.

 Follow these steps to use SFC to recover corrupted or missing Windows files: